drscotthawley/NASH_time_align/README.md

 - dataset generation & preparation
 - model training (multiple models).
 - evaluation / comparison of results
+- someone to write the inevitable conference paper. ;-)
 - ...more?

 ## Joining the Team